 OAG, an organization in the United Kingdom that provides information from the world of aviation and travel, has made a top of the most profitable air routes in the world, based on the revenues recorded by the airlines.

-1 Billion Dollar Route: London Heathrow - New York JFK operated by British Airways
+Over $ 1 billion route: London Heathrow - New York JFK operated by British Airways

-Between April 2018 - March 2019, OAG analyzed the revenues of the airlines according to the routes operated.
-Thus, British Airways has the most profitable route in the world.
-It generates 1.15 billion dollars annually and is about London Heathrow - New York JFK.
-In fact, it is the only route in the world with revenues over 1 billion dollars.
+Between April 2018 and March 2019, the OAG analyzed the revenues of the airlines according to the routes operated.
+Thus, British Airways has the most cost-effective route in the world.
+It generates $ 1.15 billion annually and is London Heathrow - New York JFK.
+In fact, it is the only route in the world with revenues of over $ 1 billion.

-British Airways operates up to 7 daily flights on the London Heathrow - New York JFK route, and 30% of the seats sold are First Class and Business Class.
-Thus, this route has reached over 1.15 billion dollars annually, counting far beyond ticket prices and tariff classes.
+British Airways operates up to 7 daily flights on the London Heathrow - New York JFK route, and 30% of the seats sold are in First Class and Business Class.
+Thus, this route ended up producing over 1.15 billion dollars annually, counting a lot on ticket prices and fare classes.

-For example, Virgin Atlantic flies up to 6 times a day on the London Heathrow - New York JFK route, but only has 10% of the seats in the upper classes.
-Thus, the route operated by Virgin Atlantic does not bring in enough revenue to facilitate entry into the top 10 profitable routes.
+For example, Virgin Atlantic flies up to 6 times a day on the London Heathrow - New York JFK route, but has only 10% of the seats in the upper classes.
+Thus, the route operated by Virgin Atlantic does not bring enough revenue to facilitate the entry into the top 10 cost-effective routes.